 The IRS now redact certain information from tax transcripts to reduce the potential for identity theft, tax fraud, or other criminal activities.
 We’ll share the main changes to tax transcripts under the new IRS approach.

-The IRS says that the following information will be visible on the new tax transcripts.
+The following information will be visible on the new tax transcripts.

 - The last four digits of any Social Security Number included in the transcript, for example, XXX-XX-1234.

 - The last four digits of any employer Identification Number included in the transcript, for example, XX-XXX1234.

 - The last four digits of any account number included in the transcript, for example, XXXXX4243.

 - The last four digits of any telephone number included in the transcript, for example, XXX-XXX-5555.